yegor256/at/README.md

 [3.13] Parameterize tests.

-[3.14] Stop tests on timeout, don't let them run forever.
+[3.14] Stop tests on timeout; don't let them run forever.

-[3.15] Don't sleep for an arbitrary number of seconds, instead wait for an event.
+[3.15] Don't sleep for an arbitrary number of seconds; instead, wait for an event.

-[3.16] When it's necessary to simulate hanging, sleep for a billion seconds.
+[3.16] When it's necessary to simulate a hang, sleep for a billion seconds.

 [3.17] Let different tests test the same part of the feature code.